 Lawsuits due to defective condition are a branch of personal injury law called “Premises Liability”.
 In other words, owners of property, and their employees and contractors, are required by law to keep and maintain their Premises in a safe condition.

-In 30 years, The Dearie Law Firm, P.C. has represented hundreds of people who have been seriously injured as a result of falling on the Premises of others.
-As explained below, if you or someone you know has been injured in a fall, it is incredibly important to speak to a lawyer as soon as possible.
-There are many variables and factors that can determine the outcome of a Premises Liability lawsuit.
-The sooner after an accident those variables are examined and evaluated by an experienced Premises Liability attorney at The Dearie Law Firm, P.C., the better.
+For 30 years, The Dearie Law Firm, P.C., has represented hundreds of people who have been seriously injured as a result of falling on the premises of other parties.
+As explained below, if you or someone you know has been injured in a fall, it is incredibly important to speak to a New York premises liability lawyer as soon as possible.
+There are many variables and factors that can determine the outcome of a Premises Liability claim.
+The sooner after an accident those variables are examined and evaluated by one of the experienced New York Premises Liability attorneys at The Dearie Law Firm, P.C., the better.
 Contact Us or call 1-800-2-DEARIE.

 I’ve Been Injured Due to a Defective Condition – Now What?

-As soon as you contact The Dearie Law Firm, P.C., our lawyers, investigators and experts will visit the site of your accident to conduct a thorough investigation.
-However, there are ways that you can help the investigation process, even before contacting The Dearie Law Firm, P.C.
+As soon as you contact The Dearie Law Firm, P.C., our New York City slip, trip and fall accident lawyers and investigators will visit the site of the incident to conduct a detailed investigation.
+However, there are ways that you can help the investigation and the premises liability claims process even before contacting The Dearie Law Firm, P.C.
 Below are a few important actions to consider taking immediately after your trip/slip and fall.

 Identify the Defective Condition that Caused Your Injury

-The first thing that you should do after being injured due to a Defective Condition is to specifically identify what caused you to fall.
+The first thing that you should do after experiencing a premises injury accident due to a Defective Condition is to specifically identify what caused you to fall.
 Under New York State law, if an injured party cannot specifically identify the Defective Condition that caused their injuries, there can be no lawsuit.
 That means you must identify where the Defective Condition was and what part of the Defective Condition caused your fall.

 For example, if you fell as a result of a broken step, you should identify the following: